minglight/spring_cloud_playground/schedule/README.md

 3. Create your own thread pool and use it by @Async("{threadPoolName})

   > This is more proper way to handle Spring Schedule Task

+## Tips

+* @Async can be applied to class level to make all the underlying method becomes async executed
+* If you have a @Bean as ExecutorService, then you must specify the value of @Async.